d-EURO/smartContracts/README.md

 ### MintingHub.sol

 - `_finishChallenge`: The `Position.notifyChallengeSucceeded` call now returns both the required prinicipal `repayment` amount and `interest` payment amount necessry to liquidate the challenged collateral.
-In `_finishChallenge`, the `interest` amount is then added separately to the funds taken from the `msg.sender` (liquidator/bidder): `DEURO.transferFrom(msg.sender, address(this), offer + interest);`.
+In `_finishChallenge`, the `interest` amount is then added separately to the funds taken from the `msg.sender` (liquidator/bidder): `JUSD.transferFrom(msg.sender, address(this), offer + interest);`.
 Both the challenger reward payout and subsequent principal repayment is done using the `repayment` funds.
-Even in the case of insufficient funds and a system loss, the `interest` funds remain untouched, as they are dedicated solely to the required interest payment which is done at the very end: `DEURO.collectProfits(address(this), interest);`.
+Even in the case of insufficient funds and a system loss, the `interest` funds remain untouched, as they are dedicated solely to the required interest payment which is done at the very end: `JUSD.collectProfits(address(this), interest);`.
 Also note that an additionl `maxInterest` function parameter was added to `_finishChallenge`.
 This sets a limit on the `interest` amount that can be charged, resulting in a `revert` if exceeded.
 The updates to this function cleanly separate principal and interest logic.
 For more details on the required `repayment` and `interest` amounts, refer to `Position.notifyChallengeSucceeded` below.
 - `_calculateOffer`: New helper function used by `_finishChallenge` (basic code refactoring).